alexmingoia/purescript-pux/docs/architecture.md

 ### 1. State

 A type for the application's state.
-For example, the state of a simple counter that can be incremented or decremented is just an int, but for most web apps the state will be more complex:
+For example, the state of a simple counter that can be incremented or decremented may just be an integer:

 ```purescript
 type State = Int